xenoscopic/xeno/README.md

     pip install git+https://github.com/havoc-io/xeno.git

+xeno needs to be installed on both ends of the editing connection.
 You also need to have pip's console_scripts install directory for both login AND non-login shells.
 The former is pretty easy and likely on by default, the latter usually has to be done manually in your `~/.bashrc` or `~/.zshenv` files.